JaneliaSciComp/BigStitcher-Spark/README.md

 [![install4j](https://www.ej-technologies.com/images/product_banners/install4j_small.png)](https://www.ej-technologies.com/products/install4j/overview.html)

 This package allows you to run compute-intense parts of BigStitcher distributed on your workstation, a cluster or the cloud using Apache Spark.
-The following modules are currently available in BigStitcher-Spark (better documentation is coming but check out the cmd-line args, they mostly follow the BigStitcher GUI; each module takes an existing XML):
+The following modules are currently available in BigStitcher-Spark listed as `JavaClassName`/`cmd-line-tool-name` (you can find documentation below, but a good start is also to just check out the cmd-line arguments, they mostly follow the BigStitcher GUI; each module takes an existing XML):

-* `SparkResaveN5` (resave an XML dataset you defined in BigStitcher - use virtual loading only - into N5 for processing)
+* `SparkResaveN5`/`resave` (resave an XML dataset you defined in BigStitcher - use virtual loading only - into N5 for processing)
-* `SparkInterestPointDetection` (detect interest points for alignment - an alternative to using stitching)
+* `SparkInterestPointDetection`/`detect-interestpoints` (detect interest points for alignment - an alternative to using stitching)
-* `SparkGeometricDescriptorRegistration` (perform pair-wise interest point registration - an alternative to using stitching)
+* `SparkGeometricDescriptorRegistration`/`register-interestpoints` (perform pair-wise interest point registration - an alternative to using stitching)
-* `SparkPairwiseStitching` (run pairwise stitching between overlapping tiles - an alternative to using interest points)
+* `SparkPairwiseStitching`/`stitching` (run pairwise stitching between overlapping tiles - an alternative to using interest points)
-* `Solver` (perform the global solve, works with interest points and stitching)
+* `Solver`/`solver` (perform the global solve, works with interest points and stitching)
-* `SparkAffineFusion` (fuse the aligned dataset using affine models, including translation)
+* `SparkAffineFusion`/`affine-fusion` (fuse the aligned dataset using affine models, including translation)
-* `SparkNonRigidFusion` (fuse the aligned dataset using non-rigid models)
+* `SparkNonRigidFusion`/`nonrigid-fusion` (fuse the aligned dataset using non-rigid models)

 Additonally there are some utility methods:
-* `SparkDownsample` (perform downsampling of existing volumes)
+* `SparkDownsample`/`downsample` (perform downsampling of existing volumes)
-* `ClearInterestPoints` (clears interest points)
+* `ClearInterestPoints`/`clear-interestpoints` (clears interest points)
-* `ClearRegistrations` (clears registrations)
+* `ClearRegistrations`/`clear-registrations` (clears registrations)

 ***Note: BigStitcher-Spark is designed to work hand-in-hand with BigStitcher.** You can always verify the results of each step BigStitcher-Spark step interactively using BigStitcher by simply opening the XML.
 You can of course also run certain steps in BigStitcher, and others in BigStitcher-Spark.
 Not all functionality is 100% identical between BigStitcher and BigStitcher-Spark; important differences in terms of capabilities is described in the respective module documentation below (typically BigStitcher-Spark supports a specific feature that was hard to implement in BigStitcher and vice-versa).*